Seattle Arts Commission

 Bio + -

-Yolanda Spencer member of the Confederated Tribes of Yakama Nation and as well as Lummi Nation in Washington.
-She is part of the Swan Clan and carries her mother’s Lummi name Cho Phosh Owet.
+Yolanda Spencer is a member of the Confederated Tribes of Yakama Nation as well as Lummi Nation in Washington.
+She is part of the Swan Clan and carries her mother’s Lummi name, Cho Phosh Owet.
 She attended Haskell Indian Nations University where she earned her Bachelor of Science in Business Administration.
-She has served with United Indians of All Tribes Foundation over a decade and has served as its strong leader for the past decade promoting education and employment rights, her knowledge spanned to outreach and education for both workers and employers for our Seattle Indigenous community.
+She has served with United Indians of All Tribes Foundation over a decade and has served as its strong leader for the past decade promoting education and employment rights.
+Her knowledge spans outreach and education for both workers and employers for our Seattle Indigenous community.
 Yolanda has developed and administered Native Workforce Services Program since 2011.
-She is currently the new Community Services Director for the Chief Seattle Club that focuses on Reentry, Housing, and Domestic Violence/Sexual Assault need within our Urban Indigenous.
-Chief Seattle Club non-profit organization dedicated to physically and spiritually supporting American Indian and Alaska Native people.
+She is currently the new Community Services Director for the Chief Seattle Club that focuses on Reentry, Housing, and Domestic Violence/Sexual Assault need within our Urban Indigenous communities.
 She previously served on the WorkSource Seattle-King County Employer Outreach Partners and King Central Local Planning Area (LPA) that focuses on best practices and outreach for our underserved job seekers.
-She also served as a recovery coach for the White Bison Medicine Wheel that supported the incarcerated women at Washington Corrections Center for Women (WCCW) and participated as a traditional dancer that attended the Department of Corrections Pow Wow’s across Washington State.
+She also served as a recovery coach for the White Bison Medicine Wheel that supported the incarcerated women at Washington Corrections Center for Women (WCCW) and participated as a traditional dancer that attended the Department of Corrections Pow Wows across Washington State.
 She is also certified in the Myers-Briggs Type Indicator (MBTI) to administer personality assessment tool, facilitator in White Bison Warrior Down/Recover Coach and Survivors of Homicide.
-She is an avid Seattle’s sports fan for the Seattle Mariners and Seahawks.
+She is an avid sports fan for the Seattle Mariners and Seahawks.

 Joel B Tan headshot